-PRELIMINARY OFFICIAL STATEMENT DATED MAY 1, 2023
+PRELIMINARY OFFICIAL STATEMENT DATED SEPTEMBER 18, 2023

-NEW ISSUE BOOK-ENTRY-ONLY BONDS

-RATINGS: See "RATINGS" herein SERIAL BONDS
+NEW ISSUE BOOK-ENTRY-ONLY BONDS RATINGS: See "RATINGS" herein SERIAL BONDS

-In the opinion of Norton Rose Fulbright US LLP, New York, New York, Bond Counsel, interest on the Bonds will be exempt from personal income taxes imposed by the State of New York or any political subdivision thereof, including the City.
-Interest on the Bonds will be includable in gross income for federal income tax purposes.
-See "Tax Matters" herein for further information.
+In the opinion of Norton Rose Fulbright US LLP, New York, New York, Bond Counsel, assuming continuous compliance with certain covenants described herein, interest on the Bonds will be excludable from gross income for federal income tax purposes under existing law, and interest on the Bonds will not be subject to the alternative minimum tax on individuals.
+In the further opinion of Bond Counsel, under existing law, interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+See "Tax Matters" herein for a description of the opinion of Bond Counsel and certain other tax consequences.